G4B33/facade_editor/README.md

 ![form](./screenshots/form.png)
 ## What does it do?

-- Randomize sounds, textures, cursors, animations
+- Randomize sounds, textures, cursors, animations, subtitles
 - Replace(mix in) your own sound files (supports automatic downsampling and mp3, ogg, wav files)
 - Decompile .bin, .map, .rul files, some even has dev comments (All of them are written in Java Jess rule language)
 ![srcexample](./screenshots/srcexample.png)